-We also read that rabbit #2 is great for the garden and that you can sell a pound of it for $5 or more.
+We also read that rabbit number two is great for the garden and that you can sell a pound of it for $5 or more.
 This we will do!
 I will just bag it and sell it in the store.
 It does not burn your plants.
 What an excellent way to help others and recoup some of the feed money for the rabbits!

 Beth raises show bunnies and never sells one for less than $100!
-She had a lot and had four new litters of baby rabbits.
+She has a lot and had four new litters of baby rabbits.
 She works them full time.
 I must say they were beautiful but I don't think we have time for that with so much more going on at the farm, not to mention the chickens, the business, and the store.